LexaNagiBator228/Drugs_Parser/README.md

 This  code parse file with requested drug names, sort them by frequency, and group drugs that are written with mistakes (Aspirin or Asperin)

 ## Before you start
-pip install argparse
+-pip install argparse
-pip install python-docx
+-pip install python-docx